wstaeblein/JSON-Translator/README.md

 ## Features

-- Can handle any JSON file as long as there are no functions types.
+- Can handle any JSON file, doesn't matter how deep it's hierarchy goes.
 - Detects numbers, paths, filenames and urls and skip their translation.
 - Help included in the CLI.
 - Uses TSV (TAB separated file) files for the manual translation.
 These files are easily read by any spreadsheet application.